rofl0r/rcb2/README.md

 This allows to use CFLAGS like `-fwhole-program` which can very efficiently optimize the binary.

+## Installation

+copy `rcb2.py` into a directory in your *PATH* (e.g. /usr/bin) as `rcb2`.
+symlink `rcb2` to `rcb2make` if you also want to use the makefile generator.

+you can also simply copy/paste the following snippet into your shell:

+    export RCB2DEST=/usr/bin
+    cp rcb2.py "$RCB2DEST"/rcb2
+    ln -sf rcb2 "$RCB2DEST"/rcb2make

 ## Implementation & Design

 `rcb2` simply runs the C preprocessor on the file passed on the command line,